The prospect of hiring a UX designer can be exciting. But before you hire someone, there are a lot of factors to consider:

 People with 7 or more years of experience in design can be considered senior designers.
 These are seasoned veterans who have designed more than their fair share of products and/or websites.

-The main difference between these designers and their less experienced brethren is that senior practitioners are capable of leading an entire team — or building one.
-These are the people you want to hire if you’re thinking about building an entire in-house team.
+The main difference between these designers and their less experienced brethren is that senior practitioners can lead an entire team — or build one.
+These are people you want to hire if you’re considering building an entire in-house team.

 The average salary for a senior UX designer in the US is $101,930.

 Glassdoor has two additional tiers of experience for UX designers: